FAQ: The Mastermind HUnt: Sacramento

 back to top

 How much are tickets?
-The hunt costs $25.00 per player, on-line in advance.
+The hunt costs $20.00 per player, on-line in advance.
 There will be no day-of-hunt ticket sales.
-There are occasionally discount codes available on our Facebook page or through our newsletter, the Priority Communiqué.
+Unlike previous years, we won't be offering any Groupon or similar online discount options.

 Should I buy a ticket in advance?
 Yes (see above).
 Our on-line ticketing service will email a receipt, which you must present at the will call table the morning of the hunt to receive your clues.